zachcuy/SCBee/README.md

 - 📫 How to reach me ...
 Email me!

 - Current Software Projects:
+    1) Automated Financial Market Screening Tool
-    1) Poker Game-Theory Optimal Solver using Counterfactual Regret Minimization
+    2) Poker Game-Theory Optimal Solver using Counterfactual Regret Minimization
-    2) Automated Financial Market Screening Tool

-- Current Robotics Projects: Racing FPV Drone Large Form Factor Frame.
+- Current Robotics Projects: Improving Racing FPV Drone Large Form Factor Frame.

+I'm looking for an internship to gain experience in the industry.
+To improve my qualifications, I have been working on my stock screener!

 <!---
 SCBee/SCBee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.